 This JW Marriott is a beautiful escape in northern San José.
 The property has stunning stucco, concrete, and travertine marble for each building to make them blend seamlessly with the desert surroundings.

-This property is also kid friendly and includes 13 pools for kids and adults, the Griffin Club (a 45-room mini-hotel within the hotel) for extra privacy and pampering, seven restaurants including the lauded Café des Artistes, and an updated version of a traditional temazcal in the expansive Jasha Spa.
+This property is also kid-friendly and includes 13 pools for kids and adults, the Griffin Club (a 45-room mini-hotel within the hotel) for extra privacy and pampering, seven restaurants including the lauded Café des Artistes, and an updated version of a traditional temazcal in the expansive Jasha Spa.

 8. The Cape, a Thompson Hotel

-If you want a view of the Sea of Cortez look no further than The Cape!
+If you want a view of the Sea of Cortez looks no further than The Cape!
 Sucker for a view?
 Rooms at The Cape, the first Mexico hotel for the Thompson brand, look straight across the Sea of Cortez to the peninsula’s famous Arch.

 The interiors combine the brand’s signature midcentury look with modern touches including rainfall showers, daybeds, and binoculars on all balconies.

 Besides those views, the stars of the show are the hotel’s Manta restaurant, which serves up elevated seafood, and the rooftop bar—another first for the region—where guests and locals come to sip on inventive cocktails and artisanal beers while watching the spectacular Cabo sunsets.